 The X8W is powered with a 2 cell (2s) 7.4 2000mAh Li-Po battery that allows more than 10 minutes of continuous flight.
 Li-Po batteries with multiple cells must be charged with balance chargers for optimal functionality and longer life.
 For this purpose I already own a SkyRC iMAX B6 Mini but probably the included Syma balance charger will be just as good.
 A second spare battery can be a good idea considering that a full charge may take longer than 3 hours (the stock charger’s output is rated at only 800mA).

 The 2MP camera has the approximate size of a walnut and a tiny wire that comes out from it (that serves as antenna) indicates that we are dealing with a wireless camera.
-In order to connect your smartphone to the Wi-Fi camera for first person view flight you must install the Syma FPV application (available for both Android and iOS devices).
-I will not talk to much about the camera because I’m planning to use the X8W with another camera.
+In order to connect your smartphone to the Wi-Fi camera for a first-person view flight, you must install the Syma FPV application (available for both Android and iOS devices).
+I will not talk too much about the camera because I’m planning to use the X8W with another camera.

 Syma X8W review – first touch and powering ON

 When I receive a new quad-copter I’m always excited as a child and I can’t wait to do the first test flights to see how it performs.

 In order to prepare the X8W for the first flight, the following steps need to be made: